Code-Institute-Submissions/Interactive-Front-End-Development-Milestone-Project/README.md

 #### Game Field:

-Contains the cards that are then matched up by the player
+Contains the cards that are then matched up by the player.

 #### Congratulations Pop-Up:

-Contains a congratulations message, followed by the time taken and number of clicks used to complete the game.
+Contains a "congratulations" message, followed by the time taken and number of clicks used to complete the game.

 ## Existing Features